Efficient quantum information probes of non-equilibrium quantum criticality: Jordan-Wigner Transformation for Open Systems

 The MPS formalism is more naturally implemented in terms of spin degrees of freedom.
-Its application to fermionic systems requires adaptations.
-This is accomplished with the Jordan-Wigner (JW) transformation \cite{Jordan1928,Lieb1961}.
+Its application to fermionic systems is accomplished via the Jordan-Wigner (JW) transformation \cite{Jordan1928,Lieb1961}.
 For short-range one-dimensional models the Hamiltonian remains local after the transformation and thus amenable to MPS techniques.

 The JW transformation is defined as

 where $c_i$ ($c^\dagger_i$) are fermionic annihilation (creation) operators, $\sigma^\pm=(\sigma^z\pm i \, \sigma^y)/2$ are the spin-$\frac{1}{2}$ ladder operators, $\sigma^{x,y,z}$ are the Pauli matrices, and $S_i=\left[ \prod_{j=1}^{i-1} \left( -\sigma^z_j \right) \right]$ is the string operator.